A 4D Hybrid Algorithm to Scale Parallel Training to Thousands of GPUs

-Now, we discuss how the aforementioned GPU groups compute the entire neural network on their assigned batch shards via tensor parallelism, the second level of our algorithm's hierarchy.
-As discussed in Section~\ref{sec:bg}, tensor parallel algorithms parallelize the computation of every layer of the neural network across GPUs.
-Let us now understand how \method's tensor parallelism computes a single layer in parallel using a fully-connected (FC) layer as an example.
+Next, we describe how each GPU group, composed of $G_{\mathrm{tensor}}$ GPUs, parallelizes the work within their copy of the neural network.
+Each GPU group processes the batch shard assigned to them.
+Tensor parallelism refers to parallelizing the computation within every layer of the neural network across GPUs.
+We first describe the parallelization of a single layer using our approach.
+We use the fully-connected (FC) or Linear layer as an example.